 It can often appear as though what’s offered is a simple provision of childcare services in accordance with the wishes of the parents – a pretty black and white process that’s either done appropriately or otherwise.

 In reality, however, this couldn’t be further from the truth – something best-illustrated by the way in which some life-long professional nannies earn six-figures a year, while others struggle to find each subsequent job.

 Like all career areas and vocations, there are certain skills, qualities, and characteristics that come into play when it comes to distinguishing between a nanny and a world-class professional nanny.

 Most nanny agencies will these days only ever go for the latter of the two.
 Amateurs who are looking to break onto the scene will have little choice but to prove themselves right from the get-go.

-So with this in mind, what exactly are the kinds of traits, qualities and skills that separate the UK’s good nannies from the industry’s true elite?
+So with this in mind, what exactly are the kinds of traits, qualities, and skills that separate good nannies from the industry’s true elite?

 More Than Just a Baby-Sitter

-The gap between baby-sitter and a supreme nanny is every bit as wide as the ocean.
+The gap between a babysitter and a supreme nanny is every bit as wide as the ocean.